The Haunting of Longbourn by C. P. Odom

 Elizabeth immediately realized that her husband proposed to shove the door open, and she wrapped her arms about herself in agitation.

-I suppose we could flee if what we see is too terrifying, she thought, and she again wondered whether they ought to be fleeing for their lives right now.
-Finally, she nodded at her husband and clasped his free hand while he reached out and gently pushed the door open…
+I suppose we could take flight if what we see is too terrifying, she thought, and she again wondered whether they ought to be fleeing for their lives right now.
+Finally, she nodded at her husband and clasped his free hand while he reached out and gently pushed the door open, allowing a cloud of foul smelling tobacco smoke to cloud the hallway…

 Longbourn, Hertfordshire

-Despite the fact the bedroom door silently swung open in front of Darcy and Elizabeth, it squeaked in Poirot’s bedroom, and he stopped pacing and swivelled at the unexpected sound.
+Despite the fact the bedroom door silently swung open in front of Darcy and Elizabeth, it squeaked in Holmes’ bedroom, and he stopped pacing and swivelled at the unexpected sound.

 He squeezed his eyes shut and pulled out his handkerchief, rubbing them briskly.
 But when he opened them, the spectres were still there.
-A man and a woman, dressed in antiquated costumes from a previous century.
+A man and a woman, dressed in antiquated costumes from more than fifty years previously.

 Worse, they are stepping into the room!

-It took all of Hercule Poirot’s vaunted control that he did not throw himself out the window but remained motionless as the two wraiths came several feet into the room.
-He had no idea what to expect, but not in the wildest stretch of his imagination did he anticipate that the tall wraith would speak, in a sepulchre voice that seemed to come from an impossible distance and in a dialect from another century.
+It took all of Sherlock Holmes’ vaunted self-control to make himself stand stock still as the two wraiths came several feet into the room.
+He had no idea what to expect, but not in the wildest stretch of his imagination did he anticipate that the tall wraith would speak, in a sepulchre voice that seemed to come from an impossible distance and in a variant of the King’s English from decades earlier.

 “I am Fitzwilliam Darcy of Derbyshire, and this is my wife, Mrs. Darcy.”

-“Please excuse me, sir,” Elizabeth said firmly.
+“Please excuse me, sir,” Elizabeth said firmly, interrupting Holmes’ pacing.
 “You introduced yourself as if you expected to be recognized.
 And what is a detective?
 I have never heard of it, though I imagine it derives from the word detect.”

-“Indeed, you are correct, madam.
-But please, in the world where you reside, what year is it?
-In my world, it is 1938.”
+“Indeed, you are correct, Mrs. Darcy.
+But please, what year is it in your time?
+In my world, it is 1890, and Queen Victoria will celebrate her Diamond Jubilee in seven years.”

-“And it is the same date in 1938!
+“The same date in 1890!
 These cannot be coincidences!
-But, to answer your question, Madame Darcy, a detective is one who collects information to solve crimes.
+But, to answer your question, Mrs. Darcy, a detective is one who collects information to solve crimes.
 There are very few in your year of 1813 though there are the Bow Street Runners, founded by Henry Fielding in London.”

-“And you are the world’s greatest detective?”
+“And you are the world’s foremost, ah…consulting… detective?”
 Elizabeth asked, her lips curved in a wry smile.

-“But of course, madam!”
-Poirot replied, so confident in his claim that he was not even offended and simply gave another of his small, precise bows.
+“The term consulting detective is of my own invention.
+I will have to lay the blame for foremost on my biographer and friend, Dr. John Watson.”
+Holmes reply was offhand and unstudied, his confidence so manifest that he was not even offended.
 “And to prove such, I shall offer you the solution to the problem you mention, that of the alarm of your esteemed family to what seems to be the haunting of this room.
-I cannot explain why this connection has opened between our times, but it will only last for a few more days, after which the house of Longbourn in my world will be torn down to build an aerodrome to protect your country against German attack from the air.”
+I cannot explain why this connection has opened between our times, but it will only last for a few more days, after which the house of Longbourn in my world will be torn down to lay the rails for the new railway line connecting London and Hertfordshire.”

 It was some hours before Darcy and Elizabeth finally sought Lydia’s rather small bed to get what sleep they could.
 But Darcy was bubbling from what they had seen though he several times affirmed that they could say nothing of them.
 He was so wide-awake and energized that Elizabeth finally resorted to what always worked.
 She shrugged out of one sleeve of her nightgown, wound her fingers in Darcy’s dark curls in the manner she loved, and pulled his head down to her bare breast…